RadialDevGroup/ombudsman/management/HIRING.md

  - Use your plan.
 Stay on task.
 Listen to answers.

 ## When We Hire
  - Send hire offer via email.
-Spend time on making the tone "Nice".
+Use a polite tone.
   - Attach the employment contract.
   - Request that the Employment Contract be returned signed and use Docusign to get it back ASAP.
   - Request responses to a new-hire questionaire: